burhanuddin-limdi/Limflix_Movie_Website/README.md

+# Limflix:- NetflixClone

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.0.
 **Demo:** https://limflix.netlify.app
 I have made this web application, which gives you information about latest movies and shows.
 It's a mix between IMDB and Netflix.
 # TOOLS USED: